The other day, I got an email from a guy who was worried that he was overtraining.

-In truth, overtraining is nowhere near as common as some would have you believe.
+In truth, while overtraining isn’t unusual, entering a true overtrained state (AKA overtraining syndrome) is nowhere near as common as some would have you believe.

-Entering a true state of overtraining (AKA overtraining syndrome) can take months of excessive exercise, far more than most people are doing in the gym.
+Entering a true state of overtraining can take months of excessive exercise, far more than most people are doing in the gym.
 And the symptoms are not pleasant.

 The Symptoms of Overtraining

 One guy I was reading about, who’d been diagnosed with overtraining syndrome by a team of researchers from Finland, was unable to carry on playing his sport due to constant fatigue and exhaustion .

 He couldn’t sleep properly, and was getting by on only 3-4 hours of kip each night.
 Despite the fact he was only in his mid twenties, his T levels were low, his brain chemistry was out of whack, he was suffering from tinnitus (the perception of noise or ringing in the ears), and a psychiatric examination showed that he was suffering from major depression.